awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 1. **To configure inventory, see [Configuring inventory using the S3 console](#configure-inventory-console)\.**

    If you use encryption for cross\-account operations of Amazon S3 inventory configuration in the destination bucket, you should use fully qualified KMS key ARN\.
-For more information, see [Using encryption for cross\-account operations](bucket-encryption.md#bucket-encryption-update-bucket-policy) and [ServerSideEncryptionByDefault](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ServerSideEncryptionByDefault.html)\.
+For more information, see [Using SSE\-KMS encryption for cross\-account operations](bucket-encryption.md#bucket-encryption-update-bucket-policy) and [ServerSideEncryptionByDefault](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ServerSideEncryptionByDefault.html)\.

 ## Creating a destination bucket policy<a name="configure-inventory-destination-bucket-policy"></a>